 Table of Contents

-3. What Texas Veterinary Groups Need
+- What Do Texas Veterinary Groups Need?

-5. Texas-Specific Veterinary Capabilities
+- What Texas-Specific Veterinary Capabilities Are Required?

-The Texas Veterinary Market
+What Does the Texas Veterinary Market Look Like?

 Texas ranks second nationally in veterinary practice count and leads in growth rate.
 The state’s combination of high pet ownership, population growth, and diverse practice types creates both opportunity and complexity.